reddvid/my-hugo-site/content/post/2020/rpn-android-app.md

 Also, there are some adjustments I needed to learn in using Xamarin Forms, and had to merge several projects to create both the news and radio part of the app.
 Thanks to open source!

-There are still bugs, I know, but help by checking the app <a href="https://play.google.com/store/apps/details?id=xyz.reddvid.rpnradio" taget="_blank">here</a>
+There are still bugs, I know, but help by checking the app <a class="link" href="https://play.google.com/store/apps/details?id=xyz.reddvid.rpnradio" taget="_blank">here</a>